-Watch for uneven surfaces such as bumps, broken pavement, potholes or small debris.
+Watch for uneven surfaces such as bumps, broken pavement, potholes or small pieces of highway trash.

 Try to avoid obstacles by slowing or going around them.
 If you must go over the obstacle, first, determine if it is possible.
 Approach it at as close to a 90-degree angle as possible.
 Look where you want to go to control your path of travel.
 If you have to ride over the obstacle, you should:

-- slow down as much as possible before contact; - be sure the motorcycle is straight; - rise slightly off the seat with your weight on the foot pegs to absorb the shock with your knees and elbows and avoid being thrown off the motorcycle; and - just before contact, roll on the throttle slightly to lighten the front end.
+- Slow down as much as possible before contact; - Be sure the motorcycle is straight; - Rise slightly off the seat with your weight on the foot pegs to absorb the shock with your knees and elbows and avoid being thrown off the motorcycle; and - Just before contact, roll on the throttle slightly to lighten the front end.